francisphan/opera-file-sync/README.md

 3. Records are joined on Opera Internal ID, transformed, and upserted to Salesforce
 4. Processed files move to `processed/`, failures move to `failed/` with email alerts

+**Note:** On first startup, the watcher processes all existing files in the export directory.
+On subsequent runs, files already recorded in `processed-files.json` are skipped (matched by filename).

 ## Fields Synced

 | OPERA Export Column | Salesforce Field |